-- 1st Offense: \$200 fine and the completion of the Safe Colleges alcohol assessment.
-You can visit the Student Success Center to schedule a time to complete the assessment. - 2nd Offense: \$250 fine and you must attend one session with the on-campus counselor.
-You can visit the Student Success Center to schedule your appointment. - 3rd Offense: Dismissal from their residence hall.
-Payment of breaking fee by the student.
-Students will be permitted on campus to attend classes, related academic activity, athletic practice, and athletic activity only.
+1st Offense: \$200 fine and the completion of the Safe Colleges alcohol assessment.
+You can visit the

+Student Success Center to schedule a time to complete the assessment.

+2nd Offense: \$250 fine and you must attend one session with the on-campus counselor.
+You can visit the permitted on campus to attend classes, related academic activity, athletic practice, and athletic activity only.
 The student will not be permitted in any of the residence halls.
 The student's scholarship will be revoked the following semester, if applicable.